Before spring makes its warm debut, this comforting Beef, Onion, and Kale Stew is perfect for those last few chilly nights!

 - Sprinkle in the remaining 2 tablespoons of the flour and whisk to blend, followed by the beef stock and millet or quinoa.
 Stir together and then bring to a simmer over medium heat, allowing the soup to simmer uncovered for about 20-22 minutes until it slightly reduces and grains are cooked.

-- Turn off the heat and return the browned steak back into the pot with its juices; allow the soup to sit for about 5 minutes or so before serving, just to allow the steak to cook through a bit more in the heat of the soup.
-You want it to remain tender and about medium doneness.
+- Turn off the heat and return the browned steak back into the pot with its juices along with the kale; allow the soup to sit for about 5 minutes or so before serving, just to allow the steak to cook through a bit more in the heat of the soup and the kale to wilt slightly.
+You want the steak to remain tender and about medium doneness.
 Not overcooked.
+Serve hot.